microsounds/microsounds.github.io/.src/notes/dotfiles.md

 ## Quick start on Termux for Android
 > **NOTE**<br/>
-> _Currently, only a basic shell environment in single-user mode is supported.<br/>
 > This is meant to be a lightweight port with modifications, do not initiate a full `post-install`._

 1. Install `git`, and bootstrap the system using `git reset --hard` as described above.